outrera/free-game-art/README.md

 ## What about freesound.org

 Freesound.org is being run by totally nutcase german nazi - Bram (https://freesound.org/people/Bram/), who positions himself as "Dictator For Life" and bans people for no reason.
-For example, Bram insulted and banned me for uploading a recording burning my hamster alive to get authentic rodent agony sounds.
+For example, Bram insulted and banned me for uploading a recording of burning my hamster alive to get authentic rodent agony sounds.
 He also bans other people out of dislike.
 For example Bram banned DJ Chronos, who, like myself, produced a lot of high quality recordings. http://web.archive.org/web/20150906031518/http://www.freesound.org/people/DJ%20Chronos/

 So yeah, if you like being gulaged by Hitler and Stalin, then freesound.org would be the right place for you.